 As a Senior Consultant in KCC’s Public Securities Services group, Mark oversees service of notices and solicitation materials, directs the securities ballot tabulation process, and coordinates securities reorganization events and distributions pursuant to plans of reorganization.
-His representations have included AMR Corp., MF Global Holdings Ltd., Motors Liquidation Co., and R.H.
-Donnelly Corp.

 Previously, Mark represented debtors, creditors, and official and ad hoc committees in Chapter 11 restructuring engagements as an associate in the bankruptcy departments of Skadden, Arps, Slate, Meagher & Flom LLP and Anderson Kill P.C.